Mr. Burns, a Post-Electric Play

-Mr. Burns, a Post-Electric Play (stylized Mr. Burns, a post-electric play) is an American black comedy play written by Anne Washburn with music by Michael Friedman.
+Mr. Burns, a Post-Electric Play (also known as simply Mr. Burns) is an American black comedy play written by Anne Washburn with music by Michael Friedman.
 The play depicts the evolution of the story from the Simpsons episode "Cape Feare" in the decades after an apocalyptic event.

 It premiered in May 2012 at the Woolly Mammoth Theatre Company in Washington, D.C., and ran from August through October 2013 at Playwrights Horizons in New York City, commissioned and developed with the New York theater company The Civilians.
 It received polarized reviews and was nominated for a 2014 Drama League Award for Outstanding Production of a Broadway or Off-Broadway Play.

 It was produced at the Almeida Theatre in London in 2014 by director Robert Icke, and in Adelaide and Sydney, Australia in 2017 by director Imara Savage.
 The UK regional premiere was produced at Derby Theatre in 2023 by director Omar Khan.

 Plot

 Shortly after an unspecified apocalypse, six survivors gather at a campfire.
-To distract themselves from mourning, they attempt to recount the episode "Cape Feare" of the TV show The Simpsons, as well as several other pieces of media.
+To distract themselves from mourning, they attempt to recount the episode "Cape Feare" of the TV show The Simpsons—itself a spoof on the story and characters of Cape Fear and its existing film adaptations based on a novel—as well as several other pieces of media.

 Seven years later, the group has formed a travelling theatre company that specializes in performing Simpsons episodes.
 Live theatre is a major entertainment form in the new society, with troupes fiercely competing to replicate pre-apocalyptic stories.
-Despite this goal, the group's rendition of Cape Feare differs from the real episode in many small ways.
+Despite this goal, the group's rendition of "Cape Feare" differs from the real episode in many small ways.
 During a rehearsal, the group is attacked by armed robbers, with their fates unknown.

-75 years after that, Cape Feare is performed as a musical in a theater dedicated to The Simpsons.
+75 years after that, "Cape Feare" is performed as a musical in a theater dedicated to The Simpsons.
 The characters, plot and morals have changed into more serious and epic forms.
-For example, Mr. Burns has been combined with Sideshow Bob (the actual Cape Feare villain) and is now a supernatural avatar of death and destruction.
+For example, Mr. Burns has been combined with Sideshow Bob (the actual "Cape Feare" villain) and is now a supernatural avatar of death and destruction.

 In the musical's story, Burns destroys Springfield by sabotaging the nuclear power plant.
 The Simpsons flee from the catastrophe onto a houseboat.
 Burns and his demonic henchmen Itchy & Scratchy sneak onto the boat and untie the mooring ropes, then begin killing the Simpsons one by one.
 Bart, the last survivor, almost surrenders out of despair.
 However, he receives encouragement from the ghosts of his family and duels Burns in a swordfight.
 Burns almost wins, but when the boat enters violent rapids, he is flung onto Bart's sword and dies.
 As Bart sings a finale song about hope for the future, the stage is lit up by bicycle-powered electric lights—the first appearance of electricity in the play.